On the zeros of functions in the Selberg class: Estimates on oscillatory integrals

 We will also use the following result on exponential sums from Daboussi and Delange \cite{D-D}. \begin{lem} Let f be a multiplicative arithmetical function satisfying the condition $\sum_{n\le x}|f(n)|^2 = O(x)$.
 Then, for every irrational $\alpha$, we have

 \end{lem}

-\begin{rem} The method of Daboussi and Delange in \cite{D-D} can be worked out more carefully to replace $o(x)$ in \eqref{est1e} with $O(x(\log \log x)^{-1/2})$.
+\begin{rem} We can show that the method of Daboussi and Delange in \cite{D-D} can be worked out more carefully to replace $o(x)$ in \eqref{est1e} with $O(x(\log \log x)^{-1/2})$.
 In fact, under the additional condition that $|f(p)| \le A$ for all primes $p$, Montgomery and Vaughan \cite{M-V} improved the $O$-estimate to $O(x \log^{-1} x)$. \end{rem}

 \begin{rem} For $\alpha$ rational, the estimate \eqref{est1e} was established by Daboussi and Delange \cite{D-D} under the restriction that $|f(n)| \le 1$ and some other conditions.
 However, in the general case, the Dirichlet coefficients of functions in $\mathcal{S}$ do not satisfy this restriction. \end{rem}